Student & graduate bank accounts

-You will also get a second loan, for maintenance, which is paid into your account at the start of each term.
+You will also get a second maintenance loan to cover the cost of accommodation and living costs, which is paid into your account at the start of each term.
 The exact amount you can borrow depends on where you live, your household income, when you start your course and what year of study you're in.
-Depending on your circumstances, this can be worth up to £5,500 a year if you're living away from home (more if you're in London, less if you're at home).
+Students aged 60 and over can’t apply.

 Repaying student loans